Colombia - Indigenous communities ask IACHR’s intervention to prevent irreparable damage from mining in Guajira Province

 For the IACHR to order the Colombian government to take precautionary measures to:

-1. Protect the Guajira indigenous communities from the grave and imminent threat of irreparable damage they could potentially suffer from due to the diversion of the Bruno stream and its potential use as part of the planned expansion of the nearby coal mine.
+1. Protect the Guajira Indigenous communities from the grave and imminent threat of irreparable damage they could potentially suffer from due to the diversion of the Bruno stream and its potential use as part of the planned expansion of the nearby coal mine.

 2. Adopt measures to guarantee legally binding guarantees stemming from judgement SU-698 of 2017 within a reasonable timeframe.